 Eat & Explore Ohio Cookbook & Travel Guide by Christy Campbell includes favorite recipes of local chefs in Columbus, while highlighting the most popular events and festivals.

-Columbus-area stores with lots of local hostess gift options
+Columbus-area stores with lots of local hostess and teacher gifts

 Still not sure what you’re looking for?
 Head to one of these stores that have a ton of great, local gift options.